-Bought a ski season pass and waiting for the snow season to start?
-As of this article’s publication, July 15, 2020 we are looking at about 18 more weeks until the Thanksgiving holiday weekend when most Tahoe resorts open their doors.
-Make the most of this window of time to get in shape for the ski and ride season.
+So you’ve got yourself a ski season pass and waiting for the snow season to start?
+As of this article’s publication, September 10, we are looking at nine weeks until the Thanksgiving holiday weekend when most Tahoe resorts open their doors.
+Make the most of this window of time to get in top fitness shape for the ski and ride season.

-Here’s how: add these key ski and snowboard functional conditioning components to your workouts to get in shape..
+Here’s how: add these key ski and snowboard functional conditioning components to your workouts..

 (1) Interval cardio training exercise aka High Intensity Interval Training (HIIT)